 (Observations spanning multiple months or years are excluded from time charts)

 Usually some spawning migration upstream, or to suitable rocky areas in lakes.
 Commonly moves into tributary streams.

 Primarily found in larger lakes and reservoirs, to a lesser extent in rivers.
 Spawns over gravelly riffles and rocky areas in shallow water.

 Adults feed heavily on small fish when available.
 All age groups feed on various aquatic invertebrates.

 Good walleye spawning sites are limited in Ft.
 Peck reservoir.
 Large population in Big Dry Arm of reservoir.
-Largely dependant on Big Dry Creek for sucessful spawning.
+Largely dependent on Big Dry Creek for successful spawning.

 Spawns April - early May with peak around late April at water temperatures from 40 - 50 degrees F. Sexually mature in 2-4 years.
-Spawn in small groups and eggs are broadcast over bottom Incubation:12-18 days.
+Spawn in small groups and eggs are broadcast over bottom Incubation requires 12-18 days.